 A camera used in combination with Fourier optics is an alternative to goniometers, which omit the requirement for device rotation by capturing angular emission data from only one point.

 Lenses created utilizing Fourier optics concepts allow connected imagers to distinguish the complete angular distribution of a light source, leaving no measurement gaps.

 Advanced NIR measurement systems for example Radiant’s NIR Intensity Lens solution can identify radiant intensity (strength, measured in Watts per steradian, or W/sr) of a complete NIR light source distribution in 3D space (to ±70°), establishing irregularities, hot spots, peak emission, and further issues.

-Illustration of Fourier optics directing angular emissions of light through the specialized lens onto points on an imaging system’s CCD, forming a 2D polar plot of the 3D distribution.
+Illustration of Fourier optics directing angular emissions of light through the specialized lens onto points on an imaging system’s sensor, forming a 2D polar plot of the 3D distribution.

 Radar plot and cross-section showing radiant intensity (as a function of angle) of an infrared LED.
 The Fourier-optic lens is calibrated to its connected imaging system, allowing it to accurately map angular emissions of the NIR device to ±70° at once.

 When analyzing NIR DOE emissions for facial recognition it is crucial to evaluate every single dot for accuracy and performance.